 Maricopa County Attorney’s Office Diversion Programs offer an alternative to traditional case processing so certain individuals accused of committing a crime may participate in a community-based education or treatment program that addresses behavioral change, so the individual may become a productive citizen.
 The Deputy County Attorney carefully evaluates cases for offense eligibility and offender suitability for each diversion program.
 Ultimately, reducing recidivism while preserving limited prosecutorial resources is the primary goal of diversion.

 Pursuant to A.R.S. § 11-361 et seq., the County Attorney has sole discretion to divert or defer the prosecution of a person accused of committing a crime to an authorized diversion program.
-County Attorney Bill Montgomery has authorized the following diversion programs:
+The County Attorney has authorized the following diversion programs:

 The program began in 1989 as an education and treatment program for individuals meeting eligibility criteria and suspected or charged with crimes involving possession of controlled substances.
 The program is available as a charging alternative (pre-file) and after charging, as an alternative to prosecution (post-file).
 Participants who successfully complete the program can avoid criminal charges being filed against them or can have filed charges dismissed with prejudice to avoid a felony conviction.